-- For serious results, serious photographers think about image requirements, design, and implementation. - This can be considered to correlate to systems engineering. - Post processing is now a given.
+- For serious results, photographers can benefit from organized consideration of image requirements, design, and implementation. - This can be considered systems engineering. - Post processing is now a given.
 However, similar to engineering, photographers try to get things as right as possible from the start (in design and implementation) to minimize post-work.